 Next time you drive through the Oregon Coast Range on the way to the beach, observe the difference between a national forest and adjacent tree farms owned privately or by the BLM.
 Instantly the trees get bigger in the national forest, the ground level cooler and more diverse, the depth of the canopy is higher and the light changes.
 Streams look like real streams.
 This you can tell at 55 miles per hour.

 We had a tree next to the house made into a snag.
 A dougfir that needed to be removed for safety.
 Our arborist Brian French (that’s him up the tree in photo below) took off the limbs, topped it and crafted a new jagged top – an outstanding fake lightning strike to accelerate fungal invasion.
-(Final touch was a birdhouse built by birdman Tom Brewster, volunteer with the Yamhill Conservation District, local woodworker, and possessor of the best Willamette Valley accent/drawl ever.)
+(Final touch was a birdhouse built by birdman Tom Brewster, volunteer with the Yamhill Conservation District and local woodworker.)
 Brian also hollowed out a section of trunk behind a carefully cut piece of bark, then replaced the bark so the birds could move in right away without waiting for the snag to soften up.

 Just in time for nesting season, a tree swallow pair scouted it and pronounced it livable.
 The rest of the flock looks on in envy.
 For the first time we have tree swallows careening over the house grabbing insects in the new, more sunny and open space.
 Yay snag.